rickbergfalk/postgrator/README.md

 stop running any further migrations.
 Migrations successfully run prior to the migration with the error will remain implemented.

-If you need to migration back down to the version the database was at prior to running migrate(), that is up to you to implement.
+If you need to migrate back to the version the database was at prior to running `migrate()`, that is up to you to implement.
 Instead of doing this consider writing your application in a way that is compatible with any version of a future release.